-- We have looked at game playing as adversarial state-space search. - Minimax search is the basic technique for finding the best move. - α/β search gives greater efficiency, especially when coupled with forward pruning. - Games of chance can be handled by adding in the random player CHANCE. - Partial observability adds another level of complexity.
+- We have looked at game playing as adversarial state-space search. - Minimax search is the basic technique for finding the best move. - $\alpha/\beta$ search gives greater efficiency, especially when coupled with forward pruning. - Games of chance can be handled by adding in the random player CHANCE. - Partial observability adds another level of complexity. - In many games, computer players outperform the best human players. - But, humans still hold their own when the state space is particularly large. - As when chance has a significant role.